Personalized and Comprehensive

 To deepen the insights through a formal assessment, we will often include a variety of measures including social/emotional evaluation, interviews, questionnaires, and personality measures.
 In some instances, when a full neuropsychological evaluation is not warranted, a psychoeducational evaluation can provide targeted insight into an individual’s intellectual abilities, basic academic abilities (reading, writing, and math) and visual-motor abilities.
 A behavioral screening may also be included.

-A psychoeducational assessment may be required as part of an initial school assessment to determine eligibility for special education services, as part of a student’s IEP triennial evaluation, or to determine what general academic or behavioral supports may be needed in a school setting.
-It does not provide the comprehensive, diagnostic information of a neuropsychological evaluation.
+Additionally, a neuropsychological or psychoeducational assessment may be required as part of an initial school assessment to determine eligibility for special education services, as part of a student’s IEP triennial evaluation, or to determine what general academic or behavioral supports may be needed in a school setting.